 According to the Annual Football Injury Index from Marsh JLT Specialty, one of the world’s leading insurance brokers and risk advisors, knee injuries are most prevalent in the sport, accounting for 26% of all injuries during their premier league study.

-These findings are backed up by various other sources, including a study from the National Library of Medicine which documented injuries that occurred in the MLS.
+These findings are backed up by various other sources, including a study from the National Library of Medicine that documented injuries in the MLS.

 Taking contact while your cleats are stuck in the turf can cause your knee to stay in place as your body twists, leading to the ligaments or tendons tearing or rupturing.